 How to update my BIOS?

 Download the latest BIOS version from the official website of the manufacturer.
 Usually, the BIOS update file is available from the software support section.
 Extract the file using Winrar and insert a USB Flash drive.
 Select “make a flash disk.”
 Restart the PC, enter BIOS setup, and choose Update or Flash BIOS from the options.

 How to check if I have Legacy or UEFI BIOS?

 In your Windows PC, Press Windows key + R to bring up the search box.
 Type “msinfo32” and press Enter.
 Wait for the window to load and your current BIOS in front of the BIOS Mode option.

 Which are the best BIOS?

 Motherboard’s BIOS plays an important role in compatibility and performance.
 Therefore, it would be best to select a BIOS that best fits your needs.
-In this article, I provided a detailed guide about understanding the top 3 best motherboard BIOS of 2021.
+In this article, I provided a detailed guide about understanding the top 3 best motherboard BIOS.